zgfif/sql_requests_to_db/README.md

     mysql> INSERT INTO people_groups (people_id, group_id) VALUES (2, 2);

-Return all people 'some_name_of_group' type to command line:
+Return all people by 'some_name_of_group' type to command line:

     $ruby index.rb *'some_name_of_group'*